 When King Dasaratha’s son Prabhu Shri Ram killed Ravan and rescued Mata Sita from his clutches and returned from Banavas after 14 years, the people of Ayodhya were overjoyed to see him.
 In the joy of his arrival, lamps were burning all over the state.
 That’s why Deepawali is celebrated every year on Kartik Amavasya and it is also called the festival of light.

-Diwali Dates 2019, Complete Information
+Diwali 2021 Date, Complete Information

 Following is the day by day information of worshipping of five auspicious days of Deepawali: